namannehra/books-manager/README.md

 ```

 ### `show-books`
 Get or set the maximum number of unread books to show.
-If number of unread books
+Name and link of each
-is less or equal then name and link of each unread books will also be shown.
+unread books will only be shown in output if number of unread books is less or
-Otherwise only link to query page will be shown.
+equal to `show-books`.
 Default: `3`.

 ### `add`
 Add search query.
 Same as *books website*'s search.